 - Spread the icing over the cake and use a fork to make a bark-like pattern.
 Decorate with Christmas treats and a dusting of icing sugar!

 The Cook’s Place run cookery courses throughout the year for aspiring bakers, butchers and fine-dining chefs, all using locally sourced ingredients from across Yorkshire.

-This recipe was originally published in the December issue of our monthly e-zine, The Travel Club.
+This recipe was originally published in our monthly e-zine, The Travel Club.
 Sign up to get your copy here (and to enjoy a 10% discount on all courses with The Cook’s Place).